W3AI/UGE-Magic/README.md

 [Play the UGE Magic game](game.html)

-## Civilization Advances by extending the number of important services which we can engage automatically from the Clouds.
+### "Civilization advances by extending the number of Important Services which we can engage automatically from the Clouds."
-~ Alfred North Whitehead
+Alfred North Whitehead 1861 - 1947, I think

-UGE Teams: Here is how to build the World Services Leaderboard
+### UGE Teams: Here is how to build the
+## World Services Leaderboard

 # UGE Magic Story :-)